What type of equipment would you recommend for me to use with my children in our driveway?

-The website calculates UPS Ground shipping within the 48 contiguous United States according to the following rates: DVDs and other products under $50 that also weigh under one pound, add $7.
-All other products and orders up to $90.00 add $9.00; $70.00-$499.00 add 12%; $500.00-$999.00 add 10%; above $1,000.00 add 8%.
+The website calculates UPS Ground shipping within the 48 contiguous United States according to the following rates: For orders up to $70.00 add $9.00; $71.00-$499.00 add 12%; $500.00-$999.00 add 10%; above $1,000.00 add 8%.
 UPS rates to Hawaii, Alaska, Canada and Puerto Rico are also calculated by the website as multiples of the the above.
 Other international customers please check our international distributors list or contact us for assistance.
 NOTE: Shipping charges are calculated on the RETAIL price before any discounts.
 (Some products may also have an additional overweight/oversize charge and are noted with this information on specific product pages and in our catalog.)

 Please allow up to 2 business days to process your online order.
 Should you require your order by a certain date, please call our office toll free at 1-888-366-4711.

 Can I contact you with questions about my order?